 - Paddling in any form, shoving or otherwise striking individuals.

 - Compelling individuals to engage in sexual behaviors, sexual or racial harassment or slurs or exhibitionism.

 - Compelling individuals to eat or drink unusual substances or compelling the consumption of undue amounts or odd preparations of food.

-- Having substances thrown at, poured on or otherwise applied to the bodies of individuals.
+- Having harmful substances thrown at, poured on or otherwise applied to the bodies of individuals.

-- Morally degrading or humiliating games or any other activities which make an individual the object of amusement, ridicule or intimidation.
+- Morally degrading or humiliating games or activities which make an individual the object of amusement, ridicule or intimidation.

 - Transporting individuals against their will, abandoning individuals at distant locations, or conducting any “kidnap,” “ditch” or “road trip” that may in any way endanger or compromise the health, safety or comfort of any individual.

 - Causing an individual to be indecently exposed or exposed to the elements.